dradtke/distchan/README.md

 Package distchan enables Go channels to be used for distributed computation.

+**NOTE**: This library is very young, and as such its API is very much subject to change.
+Until this notice is removed, it should be assumed that the API is in an alpha state and subject to breakage.
+That said, the changes shouldn't be too drastic, and feedback is very much encouraged, so please give it a shot!

 ## Why?

 While Go's concurrency story around single-process data pipelines is